holzman/fnal-art/README.md

 Status
 ======
 - No dictionary libraries built yet
+- Build of `art_Framework_Principal`
+  - Discovered that this makes use of art/Persistency/Common/PtrVector.h which uses [ref-qualified](http://en.cppreference.com/w/cpp/language/member_functions) member functions.
+With GNU compilers, this is only supported with GCC 4.8 and higher.
 - Build of `art_Framework_Services_Registry`
 - Build of `art_Persistency_Common`
 - Build of `art_Persistency_Provenance`